 Tutors in Thailand

-The private tuition industry in Thailand is staggering.
-The country's massive multi-billion-baht tutoring industry emerged from the necessity to prepare students for the extremely competitive university admissions exams.
+The staggering private tuition industry in Thailand emerged from the necessity to prepare students for the fiercely competitive university admissions exams.
 The industry has seen considerable growth in response to the high demand for private tuition.

 Local tutors can be a useful resource for local and expat families.
 They can assist with problem subjects and can support students in developing sound study strategies and essay-writing skills.
 For expats, tutors are especially useful in smoothing the transition of an expat child into a new environment, and they can help them with learning to speak Thai.